Customer Loyalty (The Office): Synopsis

 Jim's plan to drive home from Philadelphia to see his daughter Cece's ballet recital hits a snag when a major investor says he is backing out.
-Jim asks his wife Pam Halpert (Jenna Fischer) to record the recital with her phone, which she agrees to do.
+Jim asks his wife Pam Halpert to record the recital with her phone, which she agrees to do.
 During the opening of the recital, she stops recording to take a phone call informing her that she has been chosen to paint an important public mural.
 In her excitement, she messes up the recording and fails to record any of Cece's appearance.
 Jim calls her that evening to tell her the investor backed out, and his group will have to work long hours to make up the lost funds.
 He asks her to send him her recording of the recital as a way to cheer him up, and Pam confesses that she did not tape it.
 She tries to make light of the mishap by making self-deprecating remarks and pointing out that they can get recordings of the recital from other attendees, but he becomes frustrated at her, scolding her and starting a fight over his new job, the time he spends away from the family, and the sacrifices they are making to get their new life to work.
 After he hangs up, Pam breaks down in tears.
-A previously unseen boom operator named Brian (Chris Diamantopoulos) enters into the shot and comforts her, and tells the crew to stop filming.
+A previously unseen boom operator named Brian enters into the shot and comforts her, and tells the crew to stop filming.